willymcallister/willymcallister.github.io/_articles/rlc-natural-response-variations.md

 Notice there's a new factor $t$ included in the second term.
 It prevents the two terms from collapsing together.
 Now that we have a better proposed solution, we look for $K_1$ and $K_2$ using the initial conditions.

 ### Critically damped response depends on the initial conditions
+{:.no_toc}

 The critically damped case can turn out two ways.
-It depends on how the initial conditions are set up.
+It depends on how the initial energy is set up.
 We will do both versions.
-* First, we place an initial voltage $\text V_0$ on the capacitor and zero initial current.
+* First, we place an initial voltage $\text V_0$ on the capacitor, with zero initial current.
 ![RLC with initial voltage Vo]({{ site.baseurl }}{% link i/rlc_natural_response20.svg %}){: .centered :}

-* Second, we start with an initial inductor current $\text I_0$ and zero voltage on the capacitor.
+* Second, we start with an initial inductor current $\text I_0$, with zero voltage on the capacitor.
 ![RLC with initial current Io]({{ site.baseurl }}{% link i/rlc_natural_response25.svg %}){: .centered :}

 ### Critically damped with an initial voltage